YiHou98/i2p-demo/data-biography.md

 ### 7. What kinds of analysis would this support?

+_1. Analysis based on price._
-1.Analysis about how host and the product affect the consumers' choices.
+_* We can study how host’s and the product’s attributes affect the consumers' choices._
-The host's attributes consist of the reputation based on review scores, photo and self description(trust and reputation the role of personal).
-With the product's information, we can also study what are the preferences of consumers.
+* We can study the differences of Airbnb prices between different areas.
+* We can compare Airbnb’s price with other housing actors.
+2. Analysis based on consumer experience.
+We can study how host’s and the product’s attributes affect consumers’ choices and review scores.

-2.Analysis based on the location of the flats
+3. Analysis based on the location of the flats.
-We can study the spatial coorelation bewteen Airbnb flats, and what are the determinants of Airbnb location.
+* We can study the spatial pattern of Airbnb in different areas in UK.

-3.Analysis about how host and the product affect the price.
-We can study how the host's and flat's attributes affect the price.
+* We can study spatial correlation between Airbnb flats.

-4. Which factors are related with short-term or long-term rental We can analyse if the minimum and maximum nights are related with the location of the flat and host information.
-For instance, if there are more short-term rentals in areas with more tourists.
+* We can study what are the determinants of Airbnb location in different areas in UK.
+For instance, if there are more Airbnb listings in the areas with more tourists.

-5. impact of Airbib on housing markets
+_4. Impact of Airbnb on local housing markets._

 ---

 ### 8. What kinds of analysis would it _not_support?

 1.Deep study of user experiences.
 Because of the absense of user comments, we can only get the review rates but cannot get the comments of users.
 Thus it is impossible to study their sentiments and find out how users evaluate their experience and what they really care about.(care about )

 2. Price change
 3. Relation between hosts and guests.
 Since data doesn't include the information of guests, we cannot study how hosts and guests judge each other.
 To be more exact, we don't know how guests judge hosts by their gender, race and other characters, and  such as the digital discrimination(The sharing economy and digital discrimination: The case of Airbnb).
 4.What the preferences of different types of consumers For instance, what types of consumers perfer to shared rooms rather than entire rooms.

+4. Analysis about whether Airbnb is a kind of sharing economy and how it affect the local communities It is not possible to determine whether the listings have long been available for short-term holiday renting or just conventional bed and breakfast accomodations.
+Also we don't know who is the landlord of each listing.
 ---

 ### 9. Which of the uses presented in Q.7 and Q.8 are _ethical_?